micmejia/bible-dump/NKJV/Ezekiel/Ezek 42.md

 Now the upper chambers _were_ shorter, because the galleries took away _space_ from them more than from the lower and middle stories of the building.

 ###### 6
-For they _were_ in three _stories_ and did not have pillars like the pillars of the courts; therefore _the upper level_ was [^a]shortened more than the lower and middle levels from the ground up.
+For they _were_ in three _stories_ and did not have pillars like the pillars of the courts; therefore _the upper level_ was shortened more than the lower and middle levels from the ground up.

 ###### 7
 And a wall which _was_ outside ran parallel to the chambers, at the front of the chambers, toward the outer court; its length _was_ fifty cubits.